Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Abstract

-Multimodal large language models (MLLMs) have shown impressive reasoning abilities, which, however, are also more vulnerable to jailbreak attacks than their LLM predecessors.
-Although still capable of detecting unsafe responses, we observe that safety mechanisms of the pre-aligned LLMs in MLLMs can be easily bypassed due to the introduction of image features.
-To construct robust MLLMs, we propose \textbf{ECSO} (\textbf{\underline{E}}yes \textbf{\underline{C}}losed, \textbf{\underline{S}}afety \textbf{\underline{O}}n), a novel training-free protecting approach that exploits the inherent safety awareness of MLLMs, and generates safer responses via adaptively transforming unsafe images into texts to activate intrinsic safety mechanism of pre-aligned LLMs in MLLMs.
-Experiments on five state-of-the-art (SoTA) MLLMs demonstrate that our ECSO enhances model safety significantly (\eg, a 37.6\% improvement on the MM-SafetyBench (SD+OCR), and 71.3\% on VLSafe for the LLaVA-1.5-7B), while consistently maintaining utility results on common MLLM benchmarks.
+Multimodal large language models (MLLMs) have shown impressive reasoning abilities.
+However, they are also more vulnerable to jailbreak attacks than their LLM predecessors.
+Although still capable of detecting the unsafe responses, we observe that safety mechanisms of the pre-aligned LLMs in MLLMs can be easily bypassed with the introduction of image features.
+To construct robust MLLMs, we propose \textbf{ECSO} (\textbf{\underline{E}}yes \textbf{\underline{C}}losed, \textbf{\underline{S}}afety \textbf{\underline{O}}n), a novel training-free protecting approach that exploits the inherent safety awareness of MLLMs, and generates safer responses via adaptively transforming unsafe images into texts to activate the intrinsic safety mechanism of pre-aligned LLMs in MLLMs.
+Experiments on five state-of-the-art (SoTA) MLLMs demonstrate that ECSO enhances model safety significantly (\eg, 37.6\% improvement on the MM-SafetyBench (SD+OCR) and 71.3\% on VLSafe with LLaVA-1.5-7B), while consistently maintaining utility results on common MLLM benchmarks.
 Furthermore, we show that ECSO can be used as a \textit{data engine} to generate supervised-finetuning (SFT) data for MLLM alignment without extra human intervention.

 \keywords{Multimodal LLMs \and Safety \and Image-to-Text Transformation}